My passion for personal finance had its beginnings over 20 years ago, when my wife Angie and I were a young married couple.

 Our marriage was hurting.
 Eventually, I convinced Angie to attend a popular personal finance course, where we discovered that we had very different views about money.
 We also discovered we were terrible at communicating about money.

-We found that each of us had a completely different view about money, mostly because of how we were raised.
+We found that each of us had a completely different view of finances, mostly because of how each of us were raised.
 She grew up poor and struggling in an uneducated family.
 I grew up in an upper middle class family full of people with advanced college degrees.
 Our circumstances could not have been more different!

 We Didn't Want to End Up in Divorce

-We learned that if we didn't want to end up in divorce, we better get our stuff together!
+We learned that if we didn't want to end up in divorce, we better get our crap together!
 So we began learning more about how each other thought about money.

 Our Experience Can Change Your Life